manwar/perlweeklychallenge-club/challenge-279/atschneid/README.md

 >        @weights = (5, 4, 2, 6, 1, 3)</br>
 > Output: PYTHON</br>

 I might have called the second input list 'indices' instead of 'weights' although there is a reason not to, which relates to the question of: what to do if a weight is repeated?
-The examples give no guidance here, all example weights are unique and exhaustive, giving a complete, continuous range (once sorted).
+The examples give no guidance here.
+All example weights are unique and exhaustive, giving a complete, continuous range (once sorted).
 Based on my reading of the instructions, "missing" weights are no problem, such as a list of (2, 4, 1), we simply sort them in order giving (1, 2, 4).
 But how to handle repeated weights, such as (2, 4, 2)?
 My answer here is to keep both, and order them by their original order.

 To give an example: take letters = ('Z', 'B', 'A') and weights = (2, 4, 2), I propose to return "ZAB" (and not "AZB" or "AB" or "ZB").
 Sorting breaking ties by sorting on the letter would return "AZB", which I do not like for this challenge.
 And if we consider the second input as indices, that would suggest to take either the first or last only, give "ZB" or "AB".
 I think I came up with the optimal solution here and it is "ZAB". yeah!